In-plane magnetic field-driven symmetry breaking in topological insulator-based three-terminal junctions: Results

 \subsection{Magnetoconductance properties}

 Low temperature magnetotransport measurements were performed on a T-shaped tri-junction.
-The sample is composed of a Bi$_2$Te$_3$ film at an average thickness of $14\;\textnormal{nm}$ that is grown selectively and capped with AlO$_x$ (see Fig.~\ref{fig:T-junction-SEM}a for layout).
-The electron phase-coherence length at $T=1.5\;\textnormal{K}$ was determined to be $l_{\phi} \approx 300\;\textnormal{nm}$ (see Sec.~\nolink{\ref{supp-sec:Hall}} in \supp).
+The sample is composed of a Bi$_2$Te$_3$ film at an average thickness of $14\,\textnormal{nm}$ that is grown selectively and capped with AlO$_x$ (see Fig.~\ref{fig:T-junction-SEM}a for layout and Methods section for details on growth and fabrication).
+The electron phase-coherence length below $T = 1\,\textnormal{K}$ was determined to be $l_{\phi} \approx 240\,\textnormal{nm}$ (see Methods section).
 Figs.~\ref{fig:T-junction-SEM}b and c show a scanning electron micrograph of the device and a scanning transmission electron micrograph of the cross section of one of the legs, respectively.
 The device is contacted by Ti/Au after selectively removing the capping and it is protected by an additional layer of HfO$_2$ grown by means of atomic layer deposition.
 In our setup, we apply a voltage $V$ to the bottom terminal and ground the other two terminals while measuring the current flowing through each of the terminals as a function of the magnetic field applied in-plane.
 Sweeping the in-plane field strength up to 0.5~T we observe a uniform decrease in the total current $I_\total$, which we attribute to the weak antilocalization (WAL) effect present in the individual legs of the T-junction (see Fig.~\ref{fig:T-junction-current-map}a).
 The total current is calculated as the sum of the currents going into the left and right leg of the T-junction.
 No pronounced orientation in the WAL pattern is observed.
 This result is in agreement with what has been measured on similar samples of straight nanoribbons in prior experiments~\cite{Rosenbach20, Weyrich19, Koelzer20}.